frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/website/couponcode.md

-#### 3.2 Coupon Code can be applied in two ways
+### 3.2 Coupon Code can be applied in two ways

-1. Through URL , coupon code will be automatically fetched from the URL parameter ("cc") and filled in the Apply Coupon Code textbox , for ease of user to apply.
+1. Through URL , coupon code will be automatically fetched from the URL parameter ("cc") and filled in the Apply Coupon Code textbox, for ease of user to apply.

 	http://xyz.erpnext.com/products/golden-ring?cc=SAVE5